ivanrsalazar/nft_pipeline/README.md

 ### File Structure
 ## api_tools.py
-This file houses all functions used to make calls to the Etherscan and Alchemy APIs
+This file serves as a central repository housing all functions used to make API calls to the Etherscan and Alchemy platforms.
+These functions facilitate seamless interactions with the Ethereum blockchain and provide access to essential blockchain data and information.

 ## NftTransction.py
-This file blueprints NftTransaction objects which hold the data from an NFT transaction
+This file serves as a blueprint for NftTransaction objects, which are designed to encapsulate and manage data related to Non-Fungible Token (NFT) transactions.
+NftTransaction objects act as containers for storing crucial information about individual NFT transactions, providing a structured and organized representation of the data.

 - attributes
     - events
         - list